 Some of the most common questions I get about my recipes are about calculating nutrition information.
 “How many calories does this soup have?” or, “how many grams of fat are in these cookies?”

 Up until now, my answer has always been something like, “I dunno…” because this is a much more complicated question than it seems.
-While there are countless websites and mobile apps designed to help you find calorie information for different ingredients, that’s not too helpful for entire recipes.
+While there are countless websites and mobile apps designed to help you calculate nutrition for different ingredients, that’s not too helpful for entire recipes.
 Finding the grams of fat in one serving of my Sesame Rice Bowl, for example, is no trivial matter… First, you’d have to look up the fat in brown rice.
 And then sun-dried tomatoes.
 And then a few slices of cucumber.
 Each of these ingredients would then need to be written down, divided by weird fractions for each serving, and then added together.
 The end result (assuming the math was correct) would still be a rough estimate and you would have to start at the beginning for calories, carbs, sodium, and more until your calculator catches fire and you throw your hands up in frustration.

 Calculating nutrition facts by hand is an absolute nightmare.

 After fixing those errors, the page automatically updates with a complete breakdown of the calories in each ingredient (on a per serving basis), plus a nutrition label for the entire recipe (also per serving).
-There is also an analysis of “good” and “bad” points, but since this is my recipe, it didn’t find any bad points 😉

-Amazing.
+Amazing!
 If you aren’t already using this tool, it’s definitely something worth bookmarking for future use.
 Beyond just online recipes, it is also extremely useful for recipes in cookbooks or ones you create on the fly – simply type in everything you added to your meal and it’ll automagically create a label for you.

-At last, I can put an end to the, “how many calories are in this?” comments you have all been leaving on my recipes. 🙂
+Finally, I can put an end to the, “how many calories are in this?” comments you have all been leaving on my recipes. 🙂